jamunjar-logo

 3) Blood Sugar Is Drifting Upward

 High fasting glucose is another key indicator.
-NHLBI notes that fasting glucose levels between 100 and 125 mg/dL indicate prediabetes, while levels above 126 mg/dL may indicate diabetes.
-Cleveland Clinic also notes that some people with elevated blood sugar notice fatigue, blurred vision, increased thirst, and frequent urination — though many do not notice anything at all.
+NHLBI notes that fasting glucose levels between 100 and 125 mg/dL indicate prediabetes, while levels above 126 mg/dL may indicate diabetes1.
+Cleveland Clinic also notes that some people with elevated blood sugar notice blurred vision, increased thirst, or frequent urination2 — though many notice nothing at all.
+Symptom-led signs such as fatigue are covered in our guide to hidden signs of poor metabolic health.

-Darkened skin in the armpits or the back and sides of the neck can be a sign of acanthosis nigricans, which is commonly associated with insulin resistance.
+Darkened skin in the armpits or the back and sides of the neck can be a sign of acanthosis nigricans, which is commonly associated with insulin resistance2.
 It does not confirm metabolic syndrome on its own, but it should not be dismissed — particularly when it appears alongside weight gain, rising glucose levels, or a family history of diabetes.
+For the wider day-to-day symptom picture — including fatigue, brain fog, and cravings — see our guide to hidden signs of poor metabolic health.

 7) Your Numbers Look Almost Normal but Trend the Wrong Way